Paul Fronczak triple disappearance: Abandonment of Jack Rosenthal

-On July 2, 1965, a male toddler with a black eye, later known to be Jack Rosenthal, was found abandoned in a pushchair in a busy shopping center in Newark, New Jersey.
+On July 2, 1965, a male toddler, later known to be Jack Rosenthal, was found abandoned in a pushchair in a busy shopping center in Newark, New Jersey.
 Law enforcement expected the case to be solved quickly, but no one came forward to claim the toddler.
 He was then put into foster care, and given the name Scott McKinley.
-FBI later notified the Fronczaks and said that they believed Scott McKinley may be baby Paul Fronczak, as McKinley was the only child they reviewed whom they could not fully rule out as baby Paul.
+FBI later notified the Fronczaks and said that they believed Scott McKinley might be baby Paul Fronczak, as McKinley was the only child they reviewed whom they could not fully rule out as baby Paul.
 The Fronczaks traveled to New Jersey, and said that McKinley was baby Paul.
-McKinley was later adopted and raised him as Paul Joseph Fronczak.
+McKinley was later adopted and raised as Paul Joseph Fronczak.
 Today, it is generally believed that Jack Rosenthal was abandoned by his parents, Gilbert and Marie Rosenthal.

 Later developments

 When Paul Fronczak was 10, he entered the crawlspace in his home looking for Christmas presents, and instead found newspaper clippings about the kidnapping of baby Paul.
 He brought the newspapers to his mother, who scolded him and said, "Yes, you were kidnapped, we found you, we love you, and that's all you need to know."
-Fronczak said that since then he had always wondered if he were actually his parents' child.
+Fronczak said that since then he had always wondered if he was actually his parents' child.
 He did not bring the subject up to his parents for almost 40 years.
 In 2012, Fronczak decided to take an IdentiGEN DNA test.
 He asked his parents, and they were surprised, but agreed and met him in Chicago so they could take DNA samples together.
 Their meeting ended and Paul returned home to Las Vegas, then his parents changed their minds and told him by phone that they did not want him to send in the DNA kit.
 After struggling with the decision, Fronczak decided he would send in the samples anyway.
 He later received a phone call from IdentiGEN, and the caller told him there was "no remote possibility" that he was his parents' biological child.